krim404/DellXPS15-9550-OSX/4k_sector.md

 You can switch the settings by
 `nvme format -l 1 /dev/nvme0`

-Now remove SSDT-NVME.dsl from EFI/ACPI/patched, hackrnvmefamily.kext or the clover storage hotpatches from your EFI bootloader and reinstall OSX
+Now remove SSDT-Hackr.aml from EFI/ACPI/patched, the hackrnvmefamily kext or the clover storage hotpatches from your EFI bootloader and reinstall OSX